kohrachel/w1-pet-rock/README.md

 # Pet Rock Project

+Every week, @zineanteoh and I give ourselves an hour to create a goofy project solely with AI.
+No human coding, any idea you can think of.

+This is my project for week 1.
+It's a rock.

-A fun interactive pet rock built with React, TypeScript, and Vite.
+Inspired by [Neal.fun](https://neal.fun/), built with React, TypeScript, and Vite.

 ## Getting Started